 Timely delivery had always been important, and it still is.
 But more than that instant delivery is the more asked for feature or service.
 That’s because of the steeply growing number of shoppers who can access sites anytime on the go from their mobiles and tabs, and have made it a habit of buying any item of need online primarily.
 They would first check for the instant delivery option, as they may not have the tie to wait for 3 days.
 In such cases, when your rival is already snatching away most of the customer through this service, you also need to do so.
 Implement manpower, speedy freight or whatever you need to, but this is a must have, if you have to survive in e-commerce today.

 Check out our E-commerce project for the world’s largest online retailer — Ebags

 Shelling Out More Coupons than Ever

 Earlier they were the coupons which let people buy something online when the online shopping spree was just trending.
 Now it’s the reverse.
 People deliberately pick things online only to save time, effort and enjoy the convenience, and most importantly they try to save money.
 That is where the coupons come into play.
 An average online shopper would first check for the coupons available that fetch their required product at a discounted rate or interesting deal.
 Sometimes they even pick the product first, and then at checkout, they look for coupon codes of that shopping portal or the product brand to apply the promo and get a discount.
 In all such cases, the usage of coupon codes is quite prominent.
-Such eCommerce trends which caught up the online shoppers since the last three to four years has gained such prominence, that in 2017, you need to actually spread more coupons than ever to make customers choose your product among the many choices.
+Such eCommerce trends which caught up the online shoppers since the last three to four years has gained such prominence, you need to actually spread more coupons than ever to make customers choose your product among the many choices.

 Ecommerce Personalization, Big Data and AI